komuw/muzix_recommender/README.md

 ## NB:
 * This project was tested on a machine running ubuntu 14.04 with ansible version 1.7.1 installed and vagrant version 1.6.3
 * However, It should work for most linux machines.
-* If you are on a Windows machine, then you should setup the developement environment using method 1, rather than method 2.
+* If you are on a Windows machine, then you should setup the development environment using method 1, rather than method 2.
 The last time I checked, ansible wasn't supported on windows.
 * You can direct any questions, suggestions etc to:
 komuw05 [At] gmail [dot] com